tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 The sight of this symbol spurs those who see it to greater acts of devotion to their cause.
 Anyone nearby feels more devoted to their chosen faith or creed, becoming more willing to commit perilous or bloody deeds, and less willing to compromise or tolerate the ways of others.

 **Quirk:** Sees the hand of the gods everywhere.

 ---

+#### Fire-blackened Tooth

+All radiant damage you deal is fire damage instead, and all radiant damage you would take becomes fire damage.

+**Quirk:** Points out others’ shortcomings, while ignoring their own.

+---

+#### Fivefold Burning Eye

+When you take a full heal-up, swap out one divine spell (cleric, druid, etc.) for an arcane spell (bard, sorcerer, wizard, etc.) of the same level.
+You can use Wisdom in place of Intelligence or Charisma when you cast this arcane spell, and you can cast it through this implement.

+**Quirk:** Unsure of the difference between arcane and divine magic.

+---